Dave Pelzer

 David James Pelzer (born December 29, 1960) is an American author of several autobiographical and self-help books.
 His 1995 memoir of childhood abuse, A Child Called "It": One Child's Courage to Survive, was listed on The New York Times Best Seller list for several years, and in 5 years had sold at least 1.6 million copies.
-The book brought Pelzer fame, and has also been a source of controversy, with accusations of several events being fabricated coming from both family members and journalists.
+The book brought Pelzer fame, and has also been a source of controversy: family members and journalists have accused Pelzer of fabricating several events in the book.

 Biography

 Pelzer was born in San Francisco, California on December 29, 1960, and was the second of five boys.
 He grew up in Daly City, California.
 He is the son of Catherine Roerva Christensen Pelzer (1929–1992) and San Francisco fireman Stephen Joseph Pelzer (1923–1980).
 Pelzer's books describe the abuse he suffered for several years of his childhood, including continual mistreatment and beatings by his mother, who he said thought of it as a game.
 His teachers stepped in on March 5, 1973, and 12-year-old Pelzer was placed in foster care.
-At age 18, in 1979, he joined the U.S. Air Force and served in the Gulf War.
+At age 18, in 1979, he joined the United States Air Force.
+Serving as an in-flight refueling technician (boom operator), he served in the Gulf War and left the U.S. Air Force after thirteen years of service at the rank of Technical Sergeant.
 In the 1980s, Pelzer married his first wife, Patsy (a pseudonym), with whom he had a son.
 In 1996, he carried a torch in the Summer Olympics torch relay.
 Pelzer and Patsy divorced, and many years later, he married his second wife, Marsha Donohoe, who was his editor.